nikhilogic/ngNGrid/README.md

  - Allows animation when records are updated
  - Delegate (event based) column templates to handle action on data
  - Support for range filters for date and numeric columns
+ - Import and exports rows in Json format which can be overrident for custom handling.

 ## How to use:

 * Step 1: Checkout the interactive grid designer here to see how you need to style your columns here [here](https://nikhilogic.github.io/)
+Design the grid on the fly and download the column definition code.

 * Step 2: Add dependency in your controller
 ```javascript